pillai0/sm/README.md

 # Correlation
 cor(x, y)

-# Practical no:-9 Confidence Interval for Single Mean / Proportion
+# Practical no:-9 Confidence Interval for Single Mean / Proportion (excel and R)
 Aim : To construct a confidence interval for a single population mean using Excel and R.

 Sample mean